lammps/lammps/doc/src/Howto_output.rst

 Note that the :doc:`fix ave/grid <fix_ave_grid>` command can also
-average the same per-atom quantities within spatial bins, but it does this for a distributed grid whose grid points are owned by different processors.
+average the same per-atom quantities within spatial bins, but it does this for a distributed grid whose grid cells are owned by different processors.
 It outputs per-grid data, not global data, so it is more efficient for large numbers of averaging bins.